 Destination: Italy – Lombardy

-Located in the north-western part of Italy, Lombardy is the first region of Italy by population, which exceeds ten million inhabitants.
+Located in the northwestern part of Italy, Lombardy with its extravagant capital Milan is the first region of Italy by population, which exceeds ten million inhabitants.
 Its name is strictly connected to that of the Lombards who stayed in the region for a long time.

 Already in the third millennium BC it seems that some settlements were located in the region, even if the first civilization that developed with certainty is that of the Camuna during the Neolithic.
 After a brief Etruscan parenthesis in the 5th century, it was conquered by the Gauls, probable founders of Milan; with the fall of the Western Roman Empire, the barbarian invasions by Heruli, Ostrogoths and Lombards began.
 In the Middle Ages Lombardy was conquered by Charlemagne and then by Frederick Barbarossa, until the French founded the Duchy of Milan.
 During the Risorgimento and then with the second War of Independence, the region was annexed to the Kingdom of Sardinia, until 1861 when it became part of the Kingdom of Italy.